orbit-format/orbit-js/README.md

 pnpm run build
 pnpm run test
 ```

+`pnpm run download-wasm` is available when you only need the wasm artifact; `build`, `test`, and the publish hooks run it automatically.

 `pnpm run build` compiles TypeScript to `dist/` and ensures the wasm artifact is present. `pnpm run test` executes the Vitest suite.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full workflow.